aalokyadav96/flexedblog/_posts/2021-06-27-religion-politics.markdown

 ---
 layout: post
-title:  "Politics and Religion: The termites of civilizations"
+title:  "Politics and Religion"
+tagline: "The termites of civilizations"
 date:   2021-06-27
 categories: politics religion
 ---